 Here are a few short guidelines that will increase the chances of getting your email read (in the order of importance).

 - Format your emails properly.
-Separate paragraphs, spell-check your messages, and use proper punctuations.
-I’m not a Grammar Nazi but if you can’t spend time writing a coherent message, why would I spend time reading it?
+Separate paragraphs, spell-check your messages, and use proper punctuation.
+If you can’t spend time writing a coherent message, why would I spend time reading it?

 - No life stories, please.
 While I absolutely love reading these, I just don’t have time to read 5-page emails every day.
 So please, keep your story relevant and to the point.